andywu96/KNN-With-Different-Metric/README.md

 ## KNN-With-Different-Metric

-This is one of the HW assignment at USC, using KNN with different metrics to find the test and train error.
+This is one of the HW assignment at USC, using KNN with different metrics to find the best test and train error (MSE).

 1. Pre-Processing and Exploratory data analysis
 2. k-nearest neighbors with Euclidean metric